JakubRatajik/cacta_pipeline/README.md

 ## Prerequisities

+- Git for cloning the repository.
+Alternatively, a [ZIP](https://gitlab.fi.muni.cz/xratajik/cacta_pipeline/-/archive/master/cacta_pipeline-master.zip) file can be downloaded.

 - Python 3.7 or newer

 - pip - if you have Python installed and added to the $PATH, then simply run